 - Picnic Dishes.
 We like the cheap plastic baskets.

 - A Good Backpack for carrying it all.

-- Stored Value Passes from Metro Transit.
-You don’t want to be searching for cash and getting there by bus and/or train is half the fun.
+- Bicycles for Everyone or Stored Value Passes from Metro Transit.
+If you are biking, take the Cedar Lake Trail.
+If you are taking public transportation, you don’t want to be searching for cash and getting there by bus and/or train is half the fun.
 Both the Blue Line and the Green Line drop off at Target Field.